This is the Saint of the Day list of Saints and Blesseds whose feast day falls on March 15 2023.

 Blessed Peter Pasquale

-Blessed Peter Pasquale was a Mercedarian friar, receiving the habit from St. Peter Nolasco.
-He was the first Commander of the San Martino monastery in Perpignan, France and was a miracle worker.
+Blessed Peter Pasquale was a member of the Mercedarian order, and he received his habit from St. Peter Nolasco.
+He served as the first abbot of the San Martino monastery located in Perpignan, France, and was known for his ability to perform miracles.

 Saint Mancius of Evora

-St. Mancius of Evora was born in the 5th century in Rome, Italy.
-He was a Christian slave bought in Rome, Italy by Jewish traders and taken to Evora, Portugal where he was martyred by his new owners.
-He died in the 5th century at Evora, Portugal.
+St. Mancius of Evora, who was a Christian slave, was born in Rome, Italy during the 5th century.
+He was purchased by Jewish traders in Rome and brought to Evora, Portugal where he was later martyred by his new owners.
+He died in Evora, Portugal during the 5th century.

 Saint Bodian of Hanvec